andresguanipa/andresguanipa/README.md

 # 👨‍💼 About me

-*I am an Informatics Engineering student at Rafael Belloso Chacín University (URBE) in Maracaibo, Venezuela; currently in the 11th trimester.
-With very good grades.*
+*I am an Software Enginner at Rafael Belloso Chacín University (URBE) in Maracaibo, Venezuela; With very good grades.*

 *Passionate about what I do, I enjoy learning new things and making amazing applications.*